 - Line C (red), north(-east) to south(-east), opened in 1974 from Sokolovska (now Florenc) to Kacerov, the most important lifeline of the whole system and understandably the first one to be reinstated after the 2002 floods.
 The first extension to Kosmonautu (now Haje, 1980) was supposed to access populous housing projects in Prague's south.
 All other extensions went north, however: Starting with the first underpass of the Vltava river to Holesovice Station (1984), later crossing it a second time to Ladvi (2004) and finally the extension to Letnany in 2008.

-After the extension of line A to Motol, a new line D (blue) is supposed to be built from Pisnice via Pankrac to Namesti Miru, likely to Prague Central Station as well.
-Construction could be started in 2015 and the southern stub to Pankrac could already open before 2020, further construction to Namesti Miru could be completed by 2025.
+- Line D (blue) is under construction from Pisnice via Pankrac to Namesti Miru, later to Prague Central Station as Namesti Republiky.
 It was initially conceived in Communist times as a mere bifurcation from line C to access housing projects in the straight south of Prague, but redesigned as an own line after it became obvious that line C wouldn't cope with the added traffic.
 Construction is scheduled to start in 2021 for the southern stub to Pankrac.

 Prague Metro sub-tropes